John Horgan Dam: Utilities Commission 2017 review

 On 11 December 2017, John Horgan, the premier of British Columbia, announced: "We've come to a conclusion that, although Site C is not the project we would have favoured or would have started, it must be completed", thus guaranteeing the completion of the project.

 Construction

+In the years prior to filling the Site C reservoir, BC Hydro removed trees and vegetation from the dam site and reservoir area in order to facilitate construction and boater safety on the finished reservoir.

 In August 2024, BC Hydro began filling the reservoir, and stated it would take between 2 and 4 months to complete.
 BC Hydro issued a warning to stay away from the reservoir for at least a year, citing concerns of possible unstable terrain and floating debris.

 In November 2024, the reservoir was announced to be full with the first generating unit being operational.
-The remaining 5 generating units are to start operation between fall 2024 and fall 2025.
-With an estimate once fully operational the dam will increase the province's power production capacity by about 8%.
+As completed, the Site C reservoir is 83 kilometers long, with a total surface area of approximately 9,330 hectares and a depth of up to 52 metres.
+The John Horgan Dam and Generating Station became fully operational in August 2025.

+The Site C dam was named the John Horgan Dam after the former premier in May 2026.